extend-chrome/jest-chrome/README.md

 # `@bumble/jest-chrome`

-A complete mock of the Chrome API for Chrome extensions for use with Jest.
+A complete mock of the Chrome API for Chrome extensions, for use with Jest.

 The `chrome` object is based on schemas from the Chromium project.

 TypeScript support is built in.
-Each function and event is typed using the types from `@types/chrome`.
+Each function and event is typed using the types from [`@types/chrome`](https://www.npmjs.com/package/@types/chrome).

 ## Usage